string

 // size = 12string.Split

-string.Split(str, removeEmpty) → string[]Breaks a string into an array by splitting on separators.
+string.Split(str, [separators...], [removeEmpty]) → string[]Breaks a string into an array by splitting on separators.
 Defaults to splitting on spaces.
-An optional boolean discards empty entries.

 var a = string.Split("Hello World !")